 - The abdomen is unsegmented and contains the genital structures, spiracles and the spinnerets to produce and use their silk web.

-- Many types of spiders spin different type web, and the shape or type of web is often as distinctive as the spider itself.
-Other spiders are active hunters, looking for prey, but they do not spin webs.
+- Many types of spiders spin different types of webs, and the shape or style of the web is often as distinctive as the spider itself.
+Other spiders are active hunters that look for prey without spinning a web.